CascadesCarnivoreProject/Carnassial/README.md

 * nuget packages as referenced by the solution
 * libjpeg-turbo, which is managed manually as described below

 Multiple nuget packages for libjpeg-turbo exist but none seem reliably maintained.
-So, instead, the .libs are comitted to the Carnassial repo.
-To update, download the [libjpeg-turbo](https://libjpeg-turbo.org/) VC and VC64 installers, copy the updated bits from
+So the .dll is comitted to the Carnassial repo.
+So in most cases all that's needed to update the version of libjpeg-turbo used in Carnassial is to download and run the [libjpeg-turbo](https://libjpeg-turbo.org/) vc-x64 installer then and copy the updated turbojpeg.dll from
-%SYSTEMDRIVE%\libjpeg-turbox64\{bin, include, lib} and %SYSTEMDRIVE%\libjpeg-turbo\lib to $(SolutionDir)Native\libjpeg-turbo\{bin, include,
-lib}, and update the additional dependencies in Native.vcxproj's Win32 and x64 linker settings to point to the new .libs.
-Either a rebuild or code changes within Carnassial.Native are required for Visual Studio to copy the updated turbojpeg.dll to the build output.
+%SYSTEMDRIVE%\libjpeg-turbox64\bin to $(SolutionDir)Carnassial.
+More significant updates likely require review of turbojpeg.h and updates to the p/invoke signatures in Carnassial\Interop.